jonnylongfellow/AngstromReactNativeChallenge/README.md

 # Angstrom React Native Challenge

 This project contains a starter setup for a React Native Project.
-The goal sof this challenge is to create a simple app that displays a list of Premier League teams.
+The goal of this challenge is to create a simple app that displays a list of Premier League teams.
 The list of teams should appear after launching the app and should be fetched from the provided API.

 ## API Documentation